cncf/tag-security/assessments/projects/nats/self-assessment.md

 - NATS has achieved a "Passing" status for CII Best Practices as of June 8th.
 More information can be found [here](https://www.bestpractices.dev/en/projects/1895).

 ### Case Studies
-- **Appsecco's Security Workflow Automation:**
+- **[Appsecco's Security Workflow Automation]:]**(https://nats.io/blog/appsecco-chooses-nats/)
   - Appsecco, a security-focused company, implemented NATS for security workflow automation in cloud-based environments.
   - NATS was utilized for orchestrating various units of their workflow, leveraging features like consumer groups, wildcard subscriptions, failure resiliency, low latency, and high throughput.
   - Transition from RabbitMQ and Kafka to NATS for its lightweight, fast message queue system compatible with Kubernetes Pods.
   - The NATS server was integral for message passing, with the API Server initiating scan workflows and the Feedback Function creating a dynamic and responsive system.